microsoft/CCF/sphinx/source/operators/recovery.rst

         Note over Node 3: Part of Public Network

-Once operators have established a recovered public network, the existing members of the consortium must vote to accept the recovery of the network.
-See :ref:`Accepting Recovery`.
+Once operators have established a recovered public network, the existing members of the consortium :ref:`must vote to accept the recovery of the network <Accepting Recovery>`.

 .. warning:: After recovery, the identity of the network has changed.
 The new network certificate ``networkcert.pem`` must be distributed to all existing and new users.